 The Soul of the Outback

-The township of Bourke, iconic in the National psyche as ‘The Back of Bourke’, rests nestled on a bend of the Darling River, a vibrant regional hub of history, culture, and unforgettable experiences.
+The township of Bourke, iconic in the national psyche as ‘The Back O’ Bourke’, rests nestled on a bend of the Darling River, a vibrant regional hub of history, culture, and unforgettable experiences.

 From the impressively modern and progressive exhibition centre; bursting with a wealth of information of the story of Western NSW; to the Historic cemetery which holds the very story of the outback deep in its soil.